Vice Chief of the Naval Staff (India)

 The Vice Chief of the Naval Staff (VCNS) is a statutory position in the Indian Armed Forces, that is usually held by a three star vice admiral.
 The Vice Chief is the deputy of the Chief of the Naval Staff and is usually the second highest ranking officer of the Indian Navy.
-The current VCNS is Vice Admiral Satish Namdeo Ghormade who took over from Vice Admiral G. Ashok Kumar on 31 July 2021.
+The current VCNS is Vice Admiral Sanjay Vatsayan who took over from Vice Admiral Krishna Swaminathan on 1 August 2025.

 History

+At the time of independence of India on 15 August 1947, the Chief of Staff to the Commander-in-Chief, Royal Indian Navy was the de facto Second-in-command.
+The appointment was held by an officer of the rank of Commodore.
+In 1949, the Chief of Staff was also made Deputy Commander-in-Chief RIN.
+In 1955, the post was re-designated Deputy Chief of the Naval Staff.
+In 1959, the post was upgraded to Two-star rank.

-Established on 11 May 1967, the office was first held by Sourendra Nath Kohli, subsequently appointed CNS.
+On 11 May 1967, the office was re-designated to Vice Chief of the Naval Staff, in line with the Indian Army and Indian Air Force.
+It was first held by Sourendra Nath Kohli.
 The appointment was then in the two-star rank of rear admiral.
 On 12 December 1967, Nilakanta Krishnan succeeded Kohli as VCNS, with the office being raised to the three-star rank of Vice-Admiral in March 1969.

 Organisation

 The VCNS heads the Staff Branch-I at the Naval Headquarters.
 The following Directors General/Controllers/Assistant Principal Staff Officers report into the VCNS.